dell/csm-docs/content/docs/getting-started/installation/kubernetes/powermax/prerequisite/_index.md

 ### Auto RDM for vSphere over FC requirements

 The CSI Driver for Dell PowerMax supports auto RDM for vSphere over FC.
-These requirements are applicable for the clusters deployed on ESX/ESXi using virtualized environement.
+These requirements are applicable for the clusters deployed on ESX/ESXi using virtualized environment.

 Set up the environment as follows: